zurgeg/control-my-pc/README.md

 The script that allows controlling of a pc remotely through a Twitch chat.
 Started as an overhaul update to DougDoug TwitchPlays script.

-**This script is meant for twitch.tv/controlmypc / https://cmpc.live, you must have authorisation from controlmypc to run this script.**

 # NOTICE: Under the license, you must disclose the source of this code in all usages.

 # Installation: